Department of Plant Sciences and Plant Pathology

 Plant Pathology

-Graduate students majoring in this field may obtain a Master of Science degree in plant pathology or a Ph.D. degree in plant science with a plant pathology option.
-Areas of concentration include biocontrol, mycology, plant-pathogen interactions, biochemistry and molecular genetics of plant disease and virology.
+Graduate students majoring in this field may obtain a Master of Science in Plant Pathology or a Ph.D. in plant science with a plant pathology option.
+Areas of concentration include biocontrol, mycology, plant-pathogen interactions, biochemistry, and molecular genetics of plant disease and virology.

 Masters